 81 – 100%

-2. If the IP address of the protected agent has changed, update the protected system's address from the Datto appliance GUI.
-If the Datto appliance needs to follow special routing to reach the protected system, contact Datto technical support to assist with the changes.
+2. If the IP address of the protected machine has changed, update it from the Datto appliance GUI by following the steps described in this article.
+If the Datto appliance needs to follow special routing to reach the protected machine, contact Datto technical support to assist with the changes.

-1. Ensure that a stable route from the Datto device to the ShadowSnap agent is set up on port 25566.
+1. Ensure that a stable route from the Datto device to the ShadowSnap agent exists, and can communicate over TCP port 25566.

 2. Check for any stuck file restores or virtual machines that do not show up in the web interface.
-These can be destroyed as long as they are not in use.
+You can destroy these as long as they are not in use.

 5. Check the used storage on the Datto appliance.
-If used storage is 85% of total capacity or higher, you may find increased reliability by lowering the amount of used storage.
+If it is 85% of total capacity or higher, you may find increased reliability by freeing up space.
 Also see: Backup skipped due to not enough free space.

 6. Make sure that ports 25566 and 139 are open on the local Windows Firewall.
-25566 will be open if the raw_agent_svc is running as part of the ShadowSnap agent.
-Another program may have taken the port if there was something listening on it.
+Port 25566 will be open if the raw_agent_svc is running as part of the ShadowSnap agent.
+If another program uses any of these ports, the agent may malfunction.

-7. Make that anti-virus exceptions exist for Program Files (x86)\StorageCraft
+7. Make sure that anti-virus exceptions exist for the StorageCraft ShadowSnap application

 10. Check network connectivity between the protected system and the Datto device.
 Rule out any IP address conflicts with the protected machine or the Datto device.
 Replace the network cable for the protected server, and try a different switch port.

-11. Run the ShadowProtect Diagnostic runsupportmode.cmd tool provided by StorageCraft and consider the recommendations it makes for server tuning.
+11. Run the ShadowProtect Diagnostic (external link) runsupportmode.cmd tool provided by StorageCraft and consider the recommendations it makes for server tuning.

 12. If backup errors persist, gather the ShadowProtect/ShadowSnap Diagnostic Logs and open a case with Datto Technical Support for further assistance.

-- Diagnosing hard drives using manufacturer-specific tools (external article)
+- Diagnosing hard drives using manufacturer-specific tools (external link)